jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > everyone to be on time.
 In his business dealings, he boasted that “no man
 > discharges the demand of wages or fulfills agreements with more punctuality
 > than I do.”

-> As the eldest child, Martha Dandridge was occupied with domestic skills that
-> she later taught to indentured servants and slaves at Mount Vernon.
-Her
-> industrious nature must have pleased George Washington.
-Both of them were
-> early risers, used every moment profitably, and stuck to the same daily
-> routines.

 > His love of ritual, habit, and order enabled him to sustain the long,
 > involved tasks that distinguished his life.
 “System in all things is the